boostorg/hof/README.md

         }
     );

 However, when trying to do overloading involving something more generic, it can lead to ambiguities.
-So the [`conditional`](http://fit.readthedocs.org/en/latest/conditional/index.html) adaptor will pick the first function that is callable.
+So the [`conditional`](http://pfultz2.github.io/Fit/doc/html//en/latest/conditional/index.html) adaptor will pick the first function that is callable.
 This allows ordering the functions based on which one is more important.
 Say we would like to write a `print` function that can print not only using `cout` but can also print the values in ranges.
 We could write something like this:

-    FIT_STATIC_LAMBDA_FUNCTION(print) = conditional(
+    BOOST_FIT_STATIC_LAMBDA_FUNCTION(print) = conditional(
         [](const auto& x) -> decltype(std::cout << x, void())
         {
             std::cout << x << std::endl;